-Vanessa Hopkins has always been interested in the clothing of the past and with her husband Alan she has amassed the extensive Hopkins Collection of dress and textiles, now used for teaching at the School.
-Vanessa worked in the BBC Costume department for five years, first as an assistant designer on productions such as Roads to Freedom (1970), Bel Ami (1971), Candide (1973) and The Pallisers (1974) and then as a costume designer on productions such as The Evacuees (1975), the autobiographical drama by Jack Rosenthal.
-She now creates reproduction period fabrics for anyone involved in making historical dress.
+Vanessa Hopkins has always been interested in the clothing of the past and with her husband Alan she has amassed the extensive Hopkins Collection of dress and textiles, used for teaching at the School.
+Vanessa worked in the BBC Costume department for five years, first as an assistant designer on productions such as Roads to Freedom (1970), Bel Ami (1971), Candide (1973), The Pallisers (1974), Monty Python’s Flying Circus (1973-74) and then as a costume designer on productions such as The Evacuees (1975), the autobiographical drama by Jack Rosenthal.
+With Alan, she founded Hopkins Fabrics and created reproduction period fabrics for anyone involved in making historical dress.

 Susan Witherow started her early career in NYC in 1979 working as theatre manager for the Gene Frankel Theatre and School, and later producing Shakespeare plays Off off Broadway.
 In 1988 she was offered a job in the art world, starting with Hirschl & Adler Gallery, European paintings department, before becoming co-director of the Claude Bernard Gallery (now Michel Soskine Inc, NY and Madrid).
 Susan has continued to work with a group of private art clients and galleries internationally.
 In 2007, she formed 1001 Nights Productions Ltd to support and produce a variety of creative endeavours in art, film and theatre – 4 Broadway plays, 16 West End productions and 2 tours, including Twelfth Night and Richard III (Shakespeare’s Globe, Apollo Theatre London, Belasco Theatre, NYC).